 AMS Expanded Medicines List

-AMSs can dispense medicines from class C as well as from the expanded medicines list below.
+AMS can dispense medicines from class C as well as from the expanded medicines list below.
 The expanded list takes into consideration the prescribing levels in line with the national standard treatment guidelines.
 An effort has also been made to ensure that the public has reasonable access to the most essential (key) medicines needed to treat common diseases found in the community.
 The medicines on this list are identical to those available at the clinic level, except for injectable medicines.